-I love its shape because it doesn’t take up too much space and it’s aesthetically pleasing.
+I love its shape because it doesn’t take up too much space and is aesthetically pleasing.

 I stocked it with some live plants and a colony of Neon Tetras.
 If you look close enough, you can see a few of the Tetras in the bottom right corner.

-After observing their behavior, they seemed somewhat aggressive.
-I now know that Neon Tetra need at least 10 gallons and a minimum of 6 for a colony.
+After observing their behavior, they seemed to be acting aggressively.
+I didn’t know this then, but Neon Tetra are better suited in at least 10 gallons and a minimum of 6 for a colony.
 I’m in the process of moving them to a larger tank.

 Aesthetically this tank looks awesome.

-But from a functionality standpoint, there are some things that are frustrating.
+But from a functionality standpoint, some things are frustrating.

 First, let’s start with…